bearprin/Beart/README.md

 ---

 Beart is my personal Ray Tracing Render for studying.
-It is inspired by many open source renderers.
+It is inspired by many open-source renderers.
 The project is still under development.

 ### Building the project